muchshofiudin/SCARA-robot-Manipulator-Project/README.md

 in this design we are using arduino mega and HMI 7 inch include sd card 16 Gb.

-and few button with for controlling the robot,
+and few button for controlling the robot,

 include emergency button comunication cable and on/off key button.

 **********************************************************************************************************
+------Box Controller----------

+In Box controller include

+- P.supply 24 V and 12 V

+- Main Controller Board

+- Driver MOtor Tb6600

+- and cabel cominication Output

+- Step Up 24 to 42V